 - Do regular gentle exercise, like going for short walks.

 If you have constipation, contact the hospital for advice.
 Your doctor can give you drugs called laxatives to help.

-You may get pain in the area of the melanoma.
-Ipilimumab can also cause pain in your muscles or joints, and spasms in your muscles.
-Tell your doctor if you get any of these side effects.
+You may get pain in the area of the cancer.
+Tell your doctor if this happens.
 They can prescribe painkillers or other medicines to help.
 Let them know if the pain does not get better.

 Muscle and joint pain